-Right to compensation and liability
+Right to compensation and liability592

-- 1. Any person who has suffered material or immaterial or immaterial as a result of a processing which is not in compliance with this Regulation shall have the right to receive compensation from the controller or the processor for the damage suffered. - 2.
+- 1. Any person who has suffered material or immaterial or solution as a result of a processing which is not in compliance with this Regulation shall have the right to receive compensation from the controller or the processor for the damage suffered. - 2.
 Any controller (...) involved in the processing shall be liable for the damage caused by the processing which is not in compliance with this Regulation.
-A processor shall be liable for not complying with the damage caused by the processing this Regulation only where it has not complied with obligations of this Regulation specifically directed to processors or acted outside or contrary to lawful instructions of the controller.
+A processor shall be liable for (...) the damage caused by the processing only where it has not complied with obligations of this Regulation specifically directed to processors or acted outside or contrary to lawful instructions of the controller.